 Journalists and documentary filmmakers have an important role in upholding democracy, uncovering corruption, and reporting the truth, which often means going to areas of conflict.
 The Padua Conflict & Crisis Reporting program will prepare students to begin covering conflicts, crisis and hostile environments smartly, ethically and with greater safety.
 Based at BU’s Padua Academic Center, the program will take advantage of unique opportunities in Padua including engagement with the IMP Festival (International Month of Photojournalism).
 Students will participate in hands-on activities and learn from expert guest lecturers.
 Padua Conflict & Crisis Reporting program is a 4-week, one course program.
-Students will earn 4 BU credits.
+Students will earn 4 BU units.
 The course will be taught in English.

 Requirements & Considerations